 (*Hint, make a double batch because these healthy oatmeal muffins also freeze well!)

-These healthy blueberry oatmeal muffins taste like a treat, but they are healthy enough to eat without the guilt.
+These healthy blueberry oatmeal muffins taste like a treat, but they are healthy enough to eat without guilt.

 You will love that you can also use any fruit with this muffin recipe!
 Here are a few ideas to try: